rlennon/smallwindow21/README.md

 ### Meetings

-    Stand-ups will occur on <date, time and timezone>.
+    Stand-ups will occur on Every Wednesday during class and Fridays at 8pm GMT+1.
     The order that people give their updates will be based on alphabetical order of those present at the meeting.
-    Updates will be in the form: What I've done, Implediments, What I plan to do Sprint planning will occur every other <day & time>.
+    Updates will be in the form: What I've done, Implediments, What I plan to do Sprint planning will occur every other second Friday.
     Please add and update items within Jira prior to the sprint planning session.
-    Sprint retro will occur <frequency, date & time>.
+    Sprint retro will occur second Friday at 8pm GMT+1.
     The order that people present their sprint retro updates will be based on <sample: alphabetical> order of those present at the meeting.
-    Points raised in the sprint retro will be noted and posted on the slack channel by the <who: example Scrum Master>.
+    Points raised in the sprint retro will be noted and posted on the slack channel by the Scrum Master.
+The Srum Master is rotated per team menber every week.
-    Backlog refinement?
+    Backlog refinement will happen every Wednesday at <?>
     Task estimation will be done using <fill in>.
     Come prepared to meetings.
     Be on time for Stand Ups and meetings.